 A: The form has been extended until May 8th, 11:59 pm PST.
 Students will not be disadvantaged.
 If a grade is still unavailable by May 8th, 9:00 pm PST, please use our Contact Form and ESS will be in touch.
 You will not need to provide documentation.
 ESS will be able to identify when the grade has been submitted.
-If your grade is available before 9:00 pm PST, students will be expected to submit the request through the Grading Options Form by the deadline.
+If your grade is available before 9:00 pm PST, students will be expected to submit the request through the Grading Options Form (now closed) by the deadline.

 Q: Which courses can I apply Cr/D/F?